end-of-life tire recycling program operated by Tire Stewardship

 Manitoba includes the following main elements:

 For every new tire sold end-of-life tire will eventually be generated.
 Rather than taking up space in our landfills and posing a risk to human health and the environment, end-of-life tires are processed and used in environmentally responsible ways.

 To manage end-of-life tires generated in Manitoba, the retailer pays TSM a steward-fee for new tires sold in the province.
 100% of fees collected go towards the operation of the end-of-life tire recycling program.
 Properly managed end-of-life tires reduce environmental risk and create jobs and economic development in Manitoba.

 Manitoba’s end-of-life tire products are sold locally and internationally.
 End-of-life tires can be used to make flooring products for agricultural, recreational, and industrial use.
 They are used for artificial turf fields, rubberized asphalt, blast mats, geo-technical projects, energy recovery and other applications.

 TSM has had its tire stewardship program approved by Manitoba Government in accordance with The Tire Stewardship Regulation, 2006.
-TSM is accountable to its stakeholders and the public for the collection, processing and environmentally sound disposal of all end-of-life tires designated under the regulation.
+TSM is accountable to its stakeholders and the public for the collection, processing and environmentally sound management of all end-of-life tires designated under the regulation.
 TSM collects a steward-fee on the sale of new tires from the retailer.
-These fees are used to pay for transporting and recycling Manitoba’s end-of-life tires, so that these tires are disposed of in an environmentally responsible manner.
+These fees are used to pay for transporting and recycling Manitoba’s end-of-life tires, so that these tires are managed in an environmentally responsible manner.
 All of the steward-fees collected are used in the operation and enhancement of the tire recycling program for Manitoba.